Wire report

 The late production genius’s chaotic reputation has always preceded him.
 But could two new books, a posthumous album and a flurry of classic reissues change all that – and put the focus back on his music?
 David Katz’s introduction to the world of Lee “Scratch” Perry was bewildering.
 The Jamaican producer had been living in London for several years, and Katz, a Jewish reggae historian who had fallen in love with the music as a teenager in San Francisco, had moved to the UK capital in 1987 and wanted to interview the notoriously evasive artist.
 Katz tracked him down to a recording studio in Rotherhithe, just over the river in south London.
 Perry welcomed him before insisting he present him with “13 stones from your country” with no further explanation.
 When Katz informed him he could hardly just pop back to the west coast, Perry told him to “go down to the River Thames and get me

-coverage / Source report
+coverage / Wire report

-Get updates, inspect source trails, send records, share the canonical story, or support the reporting work from the reading page.
+Get updates, read source context, send useful records, share the story, or support the reporting work from the reading page.

 The late production genius’s chaotic reputation has always preceded him.
 But could two new books, a posthumous album and a flurry of classic reissues change all that – and put the focus back on his music?
 David Katz’s introduction to the world of Lee “Scratch” Perry was bewildering.
 The Jamaican producer had been living in London for several years, and Katz, a Jewish reggae historian who had fallen in love with the music as a teenager in San Francisco, had moved to the UK capital in 1987 and wanted to interview the notoriously evasive artist.
 Katz tracked him down to a recording studio in Rotherhithe, just over the river in south London.
 Perry welcomed him before insisting he present him with “13 stones from your country” with no further explanation.
 When Katz informed him he could hardly just pop back to the west coast, Perry told him to “go down to the River Thames and get me

-Open topic path or search related wording such as records, sources, agencies, dates, and locations.
+Open topic or search related wording such as records, sources, agencies, dates, and locations.

 What happened

-According to The Guardian’s source item, Initiation stones, buried recordings, and Ringo Starr’s drumkit: inside the visionary world of reggae master Lee ‘Scratch’ Perry, The late production genius’s chaotic reputation has always preceded him.
+According to The Guardian’s linked item, Initiation stones, buried recordings, and Ringo Starr’s drumkit: inside the visionary world of reggae master Lee ‘Scratch’ Perry, The late production genius’s chaotic reputation has always preceded him.
 But could two new books, a posthumous album and a flurry of classic reissues change all that – and put the focus back on his music?
 David Katz’s introduction to the world of Lee “Scratch” Perry was bewildering.
 The Jamaican producer had been living in London for several years, and Katz, a Jewish reggae historian who had fallen in love with the music as a teenager in San Francisco, had moved to the UK capital in 1987 and wanted to interview the notoriously evasive artist.
 Katz tracked him down to a recording studio in Rotherhithe, just over the river in south London.
 Perry welcomed him before insisting he present him with “13 stones from your country” with no further explanation.
 When Katz informed him he could hardly just pop back to the west coast, Perry told him to “go down to the River Thames and get me

 Context